Mastering the `pssh` Command (with Examples)

 Explanation:

-• -h path/to/hosts_file: Specifies the path to the file containing the list of hostnames.
-Each hostname should be listed on a new line.
+• -h path/to/hosts_file: Points to the file containing a newline-separated list of hosts.

 Code: